nicyapi/senior-design-projekt-master/test-plans.md

 FE1.3 Select each page and ensure navigation occurs properly

+FE1.4 The input will be user touches

+FE1.5 The output will be that the proper screen is rendered

+FE1.6 Normal

+FE1.7 Whitebox

+FE1.8 Functional

+FE1.9 Unit

 # FE2
 FE2.1 Front End Menu Navigation test

 FE2.2 This test will assure that the menu navigation of the front end is working

 FE2.3 Select the menu and access account settings page

+FE2.4 The input will be user touches

+FE2.5 The output will be that the proper screen is rendered

+FE2.6 Normal

+FE2.7 Whitebox

+FE2.8 Functional

+FE2.9 Unit

 # FE3
 FE3.1 Front End Calendar test